 From Babylon to the Bible

-Moving from its name to its value, we have evidence that the Babylonians approximated π in base 60 around 1800 B.C.E.
+Moving from its name to its value, evidence exists that the Babylonians approximated π in base 60 around 1800 B.C.E.
 In fact, they believed that π = 25/8, or 3.125—an amazing approximation for so early in human history.
 The ancient Egyptian scribe Ahmes, who is associated with the famous Rhind Papyrus, offered the approximation 256/81, which works out to be 3.16049.
-Again, we see very impressive approximation to this constant.
+Again, we see an impressive approximation to this constant.
 There’s even an implicit value of π given in the Bible.
 In 1 Kings 7:23, a round basin is said to have 30-cubit circumference and 10-cubit diameter.
-Thus, in the Bible, implicitly it states that π equals 3 (30/10).
+Thus, in the Bible, it implicitly states that π equals 3 (30/10).

 How to Measure Angles with Pi

-Let’s break away from this historical hunt for the digits of π for a moment, and consider π as an important number in our universe.
+Let’s break away from this historical hunt for the digits of π and consider π as an important number in our universe.
 Given π’s connection with measuring circumferences of circles, scholars were inspired to use it as a measure of angle distance.
-Now, let’s consider a circle having radius 1.
+Consider a circle having radius 1.
 Radius is just the measure from the center out to the side.
 It’s half the diameter.

 The traditional units for measures of angles are, of course, degrees.
-With degrees, one complete rotation around the circle has a measure of 360 degrees, which, by the way, happens to approximately equal the number of days in one complete year and which might explain why we think of once around as 360.
+With degrees, one complete rotation around the circle has a measure of 360 degrees, which happens to approximately equal the number of days in one complete year and which might explain why we think of once around as 360.

 Instead of the arbitrary measure of 360 to mean once around the circle, let’s figure out the actual length of traveling around this particular circle, a circle of radius 1, once around.
-So what’s the length?
-What’s the circumference of that?
-Well, let’s see.
-If we have a radius of 1, then our diameter is twice that, 2, and so we know that the once-around will be 2 times π, because the circumference is π times the diameter.
+What’s the length and the circumference of that?
+If we have a radius of 1, then our diameter is twice that, 2, and so we know that the once-around will be 2 times π because the circumference is π times the diameter.

 Once around will be 2π.
 One full rotation around, which is an angle of 360 degrees, would be swept out with circumference length of 2π in this particular circle.
-In fact, what would be halfway around?
-Well, that would be 180 degrees, and we would sweep out half of the circumference, which, in this case, would be π.
+Halfway around would be 180 degrees, and we would sweep out half of the circumference, which, in this case, would be π.
 Ninety degrees would sweep out a quarter of the circle, and for this particular circle, that would have length π/2, or one-half π.

 Learn more about geometry and the Transformation Tactic